The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 - a variety of other issues.

-An LAPD officer tells the jury that Lisa performed poorly on her FSTs.
-But on cross examination, Lisa’s DUI lawyer establishes that Lisa took her FSTs on Sunset Boulevard, outside a busy bar with a line of people watching.
+Example: An LAPD officer tells the jury that DUI defendant Lisa performed poorly on her FSTs.
+Then on cross examination, Lisa’s lawyer establishes that Lisa took her FSTs outside a busy bar with a line of people watching.
 The night was cold and windy, cars were speeding by, and Lisa was in 3-inch high heels.

-Lisa’s DUI attorney convinces the jury that any or all of these non-alcohol-related factors could have caused her “poor performance” on the FSTs–and successfully fights the DUI charges with this defense strategy.
+Lisa’s attorney convinces the jury that any or all of these non-alcohol-related factors could have caused her “poor performance” on the FSTs.

-Your DUI defense attorney will also challenge the reliability of the FSTs themselves.
-The NHTSA claims that FSTs accurately predict alcohol impairment 91% of the time.9 But this percentage – even if true – assumes that:
+We also challenge the reliability of the FSTs themselves.
+NHTSA claims that FSTs accurately predict alcohol impairment 91% of the time.9 However, this percentage – even if true – assumes that:

 - the Horizontal Nystagmus Test,